vlmutolo/Python-Exercises/README.md

 ## Answer Key
 Make one if you want.
 Make an account on Github, and learn how to do the following: fork this repository, create a new branch, make edits (or just submit your own answer if there's no answer there already), and then submit a pull request.
 GitHub explains what all of these are and more in their nice Tutorial when you make an account.

+All of this is good exercise, but kind of beside the point to learning Python for scientific computing.

 ## Resources
 There will be several books and other things referenced frequently as a place to look for information.
 An up-to-date list is given below of all of them:
 - [A Primer on Scientific Programming with Python](https://www.amazon.com/Scientific-Programming-Computational-Science-Engineering/dp/3642549586)